Key Takeaways

 - There are a lot of options, especially for beginners.

 Kodi can decode HEVC within a media center context.
-Performance can improve with better hardware, especially for 4K streaming.
+You can enjoy seamless and high-quality playback with full hardware decoding, especially for 4K streaming.

 The biggest strength is the ecosystem integration of Kodi, including automatic metadata scraping and library management, remote control compatibility, and plugin support.
+Kodi transforms your device into a full-fledged entertainment hub.
+It decodes HEVC efficiently while organizing your entire local and network media library.
+This HEVC media player lets you watch your movies and videos across different devices.
 However, it has a longer setup time, supports plugins for removing text from video, and is not ideal for quick access to a single file.

 Best for: Dedicated home theater and HTPC setups.